jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 SECRETARY: Kathy Kennett,  Phone 759-2015, Cell 349-5671

+Balanced Rhythms — Matt Rose will be our on-call emergency veterinarian, You can page him by  calling (802) 951-4581.
+Payment is expected at time of service.
+• Balanced Rhythms — Matt Rose will be our on-call emergency veterinarian, You can page him by  calling (802) 951-4581.
+Payment is expected at time of service. calling (802) 951-4581.
+Payment is expected at time of service.

 <!--
 We are very excited to be in our 21st year as a North American Classic Six qualifying show.
 -->